Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Orthodontic Treatments

-Modern orthodontic appliances come in various forms, including ceramic and metal braces, clear aligners, orthodontic appliances, and retainers.
+Modern orthodontic appliances come in various forms, including ceramic and metal braces, clear aligners, and retainers.
 Orthodontic treatments use appliances that can be either removable or fixed.
+Today’s orthodontic options are more varied than ever, so your orthodontist can find the right fit for your lifestyle and goals.

 Each has its uses and benefits.
 Orthodontists have the expertise to consider every option depending on age, possible jaw imbalances, tooth size variations, and more.
 They will work with you to create a unique smile and know which treatments to apply and when.